Sn00pyW00dst0ck/CEN5035-Project/Sprint3.md

 # Sprint 3

-## Backend Enhancements
+## Backend

 ### Integration of Wails Framework

-In Sprint 3, we integrated the [Wails framework](https://github.com/wailsapp/wails) into the backend of our Sector application.
-Wails enables the development of lightweight desktop applications using Go and web technologies, offering several advantages:
+#### Overview

-1. **Transition to Desktop Application**: This integration transforms Sector from a web-based platform to a cross-platform desktop application, providing users with a native experience across Windows, macOS, and Linux.

-2. **Unified Executable**: By embedding the React frontend within the Go backend, Wails allows us to produce a single executable file encompassing the entire application, simplifying distribution and installation processes.

-3. **Enhanced Frontend-Backend Communication**: Wails facilitates direct function calls between the frontend and backend, eliminating the need for HTTP requests and resulting in more efficient interactions.

-4. **Simplified Deployment**: Packaging the application as a single executable streamlines deployment, reducing potential compatibility issues and enhancing user accessibility.
+In Sprint 3, Integrating the [Wails framework](https://github.com/wailsapp/wails) has transformed Sector into a cross-platform desktop application, delivering a native experience on Windows, macOS, and Linux.
+By embedding the React frontend within the Go backend, Wails enables the creation of a single executable file, simplifying distribution and installation.
+This integration facilitates direct function calls between the frontend and backend, eliminating the need for HTTP requests and enhancing communication efficiency.
+Additionally, packaging the application as a unified executable streamlines deployment, reduces compatibility issues, and improves user accessibility

 Key implementation steps included: